g3w-suite/g3w-suite-documentation/g3wsuite_administration.md

  If you select the **Use Group logo for the client** options, the map client header, for each WebGis service, will instead consist of:
  * main title (if set at General Data management level)
  * title associated with the **Cartographic MacroGroup**
- * logo associated with the **Cartographic Group** (if MacroGroup logo option is active this options takes precendence)
+ * logo associated with the **Cartographic Group** (if MacroGroup logo option is active this options takes precedence)
  * title of the WebGis service

 #### ACL Users